rashwincrush/SchoolSphere-Content-management/replit.md

-# EduConnect - Multi-Branch School Management System
+# EduConnect - Multi-Tenant School Management SaaS Platform

 ## Overview

-EduConnect is a comprehensive multi-branch school management system built as a modern web application.
-It provides event management, content creation, social media automation, and multilingual support for educational institutions with multiple campus locations.
-The system features a centralized dashboard for managing activities across all branches while maintaining branch-specific customization.
+EduConnect is a comprehensive multi-tenant SaaS platform for school management built as a modern web application.
+It provides subscription-based access to event management, content creation, social media automation, and multilingual support for educational institutions.
+The system features tenant isolation, subscription billing, and scalable multi-branch management for schools of all sizes.

 ## User Preferences